jinnerbichler/flash-server/README.md

 ```

 in order to execute the example application in `example/client.py`.
-It basically sets up two Flash server for two different users and performs a transfer.
+It basically sets up two Flash servers for two different users and performs multiple transfers.

 ## API Documentation

-In general the current state of the Flash channel is stored on the server.
+In general the state of the Flash channel is stored on the server.
 In this way the exchange of state objects is avoided.

 ### /init